 This resort and farm features a restaurant, a beautiful lounge and an amazing spa and is in Wiang Tai – set against the beautiful Pai village, this place offers tour services, 24-hour airport shuttle, designated smoking areas and a beautiful terrace to hang out.
 You can stay in gorgeous bamboo cottages or a garden cottage and even upgrade to a canopy bed.
 Prices start at 1400THB.

 Set against the backdrop of a magnificent view of mountains and rivers, Pai Treehouse is perfect for those looking to experience the harmony of different races and cultures living together.
 Located near the popular Pai Hot Springs, it is the best place for nature lovers to stay with the elephant camp located within the property which allows the guests to go for elephant treks, that are truly a unique experience.
 Price starts at 860THB.

 The PuriPai Villa is where luxury meets adventure with their deluxe rooms and delicious free breakfast buffets.
 You can also pick a standalone villa that has a pool and a mountain view.
 Another stand out feature is the sunbeds that are submerged in water, making it the best place to sip cocktails in.
 Price starts at 2500 thb per night.

 Pai Island Resort

 In Mae Hong Son, a poetically sound valley surrounded by spectacular ranges of mountains and calm creeks lies the Pai Island.
-If one wishes to escape into a serene dimension, a fair suggestion would be the Pai island resorts.
-A 5-minute drive from the airport and advantageously situated near the downtown, Pai Island resort ensures a perfect vacation and an escape for you and your loved ones.
+If one wishes to escape into a serene dimension, a fair suggestion would be the Pai Island Resort.
+A 5-minute drive from the local airport and advantageously situated near downtown Pai, Pai Island Resort ensures a perfect vacation and an escape for you and your loved ones.
 Price starts at 5100 thb per night.